chyyuu/aos_course_info/readinglist.md

  - [Addressing shared resource contention in multicore processors via scheduling](http://www.cs.sfu.ca/~fedorova/papers/asplos212-zhuravlev.pdf),ASPLOS2010

 ### Memory Management
- - [The working set model for program behavior](http://denninginstitute.com/pjd/PUBS/WSModel_1968.pdf),Peter J. Denning, SOSP 1967, In Communications of the ACM 11(5), May 1968 **SIGOPS: The Hall of Fame Award**
+ - [The working set model for program behavior](http://denninginstitute.com/pjd/PUBS/WSModel_1968.pdf),Peter J. Denning, SOSP 1967, In Communications of the ACM 11(5), May 1968
+    - **SIGOPS: The Hall of Fame Award** This paper introduced the working set model, which has became a key concept in understanding of locality of memory references and for implementing virtual memory.
+Most paging algorithms can trace their roots back to this work.
+ - [The Multics Virtual Memory: Concepts and Design](http://portal.acm.org/citation.cfm?id=361306), Andre Bensoussan, Charlie T. Clingen, Robert C. Daley, Communications of the ACM 15(5):308-318, May 1972.
+     - **SIGOPS: The Hall of Fame Award**
+ - [Memory Coherence in Shared Virtual Memory Systems](http://dl.acm.org/citation.cfm?id=75105), Kai Li, Paul Hudak.ACM TOCS 7(4), Nov 1989, pp 321–359.
+     - **SIGOPS: The Hall of Fame Award** The paper shows how to simulate coherent shared memory on a cluster, and also introduces directory-based distributed cache-coherence.
+It spawned a entire research area, and introduced cache coherence mechanisms that are widely used in industry.
  - [WSClock - A Simple and Effective Algorithm for Virtual Memory Management](https://www.researchgate.net/publication/220909958_WSClock_-_A_Simple_and_Effective_Algorithm_for_Virtual_Memory_Management),ACM SIGOPS Operating Systems Review 15(5):87-95 · December 1981
  - [Simple But Effective Techniques for NUMA Memory Management](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.380.3461&rank=1),SOSP 1989
  - [TreadMarks: Distributed Shared Memory on Standard Workstations and Operating Systems](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.27.9177&rank=9),IN PROCEEDINGS OF THE 1994 WINTER USENIX CONFERENCE,1994